Ralph Lauren: Polo 4D

 Why the credo works

 The line is a mental model.
-If a behavior feels unacceptable in a taxi, store, or restaurant, it should feel unacceptable in an airplane cabin too.
+It creates a “ground test”: if a behavior feels unacceptable in a taxi, store, or restaurant, it should feel unacceptable in an airplane cabin too.
 That reframing lets people judge the category with everyday rules they already believe in.

 The business intent hiding in plain sight